East Aurora, New York: Points of interest

 Main Street in East Aurora is lined with a variety of specialty shops, restaurants, churches, municipal buildings and carefully preserved homes.
-Businesses include the Toy Loft (a local toy store), Vidler's (an old-fashioned five and dime store), Arriba Tortilla (one of the Town's Mexican eateries), and the Aurora Theatre, a 650-seat, big-screen cinema theatre with a classic, old-fashioned neon marquee.
-The East Aurora Advertiser, the community newspaper since 1872, has occupied its Main St. office for more than 100 years.
-On Riley Street sits the Healthy Zone rink which was created by the Aurora Ice Association.
-They have made gradual improvements to the outdoor facility since its inception, including a roof and a brand new warming lodge that was opened in November 2015.
-The rinks components such as the boards, glass and refrigeration system were purchased by the Aurora Ice Association and is the same equipment used in the 2008 NHL Winter Classic between the Buffalo Sabres and the Pittsburgh Penguins.
+Businesses include The East Aurora Advertiser, the community newspaper since 1872, which has occupied its Main St. office for more than 100 years.
+On Riley Street sits the East Aurora Classic Rink, which was created by the Aurora Ice Association.
+The rink’s components such as the boards, glass and refrigeration system were purchased by the Aurora Ice Association and is the same equipment used in the 2008 NHL Winter Classic between the Buffalo Sabres and the Pittsburgh Penguins.